 - Francesca Nicasio, Payment Depot

-Take your customer service experience from any industry and apply it to a career in financial services in less than one month through a unique partnership with Bank of America and the Maricopa Community Colleges.
+Take your customer service experience from any industry and apply it to a career in financial services in less than two months through a unique partnership with Bank of America and the Maricopa Community Colleges.